koushalsmodi/MachineLearningProjects/TensorFlow/Traffic/README.md

 **Baseline Accuracy** (random guessing):
 1/43= 2.3%.

+**Model Performance:**
-Model 1 (the deeper CNN) significantly outperforms Model 2 (the shallow CNN with more dense layers) in the task of traffic sign multiclass classification on the GTSRB dataset.
+- **Model 1** (Deeper CNN) achieves significantly higher accuracy than **Model 2** (Shallow CNN with more dense layers) on the GTSRB traffic sign classification task.
+- This demonstrates that deeper convolutional architectures are better suited for capturing the complex features required in this multiclass classification problem.
 ---

 ## Requirements